Go Topless Day

-Go Topless Day (variously known as National Go Topless Day, International Go Topless Day) is an annual event held in the United States, Canada, and Switzerland to support the right of women to go topless in public on gender-equality grounds.
-In states where women have that right, topfreedom laws are celebrated, and protests are held in states where topless women are prohibited.
+Go Topless Day (also known as National Go Topless Day or International Go Topless Day) is an annual event held in the United States, Canada, and Switzerland to support the right of women to go topless in public on gender-equality grounds.
+In states where women have that right, topfreedom laws are celebrated, while protests are held in states where topless women are prohibited.

 Organizer

-The annual event was started in 2007 by Go Topless, a Nevada group formed by Raël, leader of the Raelian Movement, a UFO religion.
+The annual event was started in 2007 by GoTopless, a Nevada group formed by Raël, leader of the Raelian Movement, a UFO religion.
 GoTopless has supported events and chapters in other countries.

 History

 Go Topless Day was founded in response to the arrest of Phoenix Feeley (Jill Coccaro), a topless activist who was arrested for being topless in public in New York in 2005.
 The city of New York settled with Feeley for $29,000 because toplessness is legal there.

-Go Topless Day is scheduled for the Sunday nearest August 26, Women's Equality Day, since on that day in 1920 women's suffrage was approved (in 1971 the U.S. Congress declared the day to be Women's Equality Day).
+Go Topless Day is scheduled for the Sunday nearest August 26, Women's Equality Day, a United States holiday celebrating women's suffrage.
 The event encourages women to go topless in public, and men to cover their chests by wearing brassieres or bikinis.